-The subject of façades leads to an examination of glass.
-When a segment of a building’s front exterior employs a glass curtain wall system as part of daylighting architecture, we’re reminded of the powerful visual appeal of glass.
-Thanks to the major improvements made in façade engineering, glass is a primary construction material for contemporary buildings.
+The subject of façades leads to an examination of polycarbonate.
+When a segment of a building’s front exterior employs a polycarbonate curtain wall system as part of daylighting architecture, we’re reminded of the powerful visual appeal of glass.
+Thanks to the major improvements made in façade engineering, polycarbonate is a primary construction material for contemporary buildings.

 Curtain walling describes the nonstructural outer wall of a building whose purpose is to block weather from penetrating the structure’s interior while at the same time ensuring the comfort of the people within.

-The nonstructural status of a double glazing curtain wall allows it to be made out of a lightweight material like glass.
-A primary aspect of double skin façade detail is its ability to present a barrier to the air and moisture that wind, rain and snow could bring inside.
+The nonstructural status of a double glazing curtain wall allows it to be made out of lightweight material like polycarbonate.
+A primary aspect of double skin façade detail is its ability to present a barrier to the air and moisture that wind, rain, and snow could bring inside.
 These double façade systems can withstand the wind loads while absorbing the wind sway.

-The glass of a double skin façade system adds flexibility to the design of the building, because it can be molded into
+The polycarbonate of a double skin façade system adds flexibility to the design of the building, because it can be molded into

 different shapes.
-A double skin curtain wall’s performance is matched by its attractive aesthetic benefits, with transparent and translucent capabilities that feature natural light as part of the internal setting.
+A double-skin curtain wall’s performance is matched by its attractive aesthetic benefits, with transparent and translucent capabilities that feature natural light as part of the internal setting.
 By its ability to allow sunlight to enter into a building, a curtain wall façade helps to economize on energy costs.
 That’s because you’re using more natural light and less artificial light.
-The way that technology has enhanced the properties of glass has turned glass into an ally in the regulation of building heating and cooling.
-Further investigation into the properties of the architectural curtain wall will validate your decision to install it into your home or office building.
+The way that technology has enhanced the properties of polycarbonate has turned polycarbonate into an ally in the regulation of building heating and cooling.
+Further investigation into the properties of the architectural curtain wall will validate your decision to install it in your home or office building.